 “Our dream has been to get on the team together.
 Not just one of us, both of us on the team,” said Cragg at the post-race press conference.
 “On the final loop, Shalane started going through a rough patch as well.
 [Cragg also mentioned her own rough patch during the third loop.]
 So I said, you know what?
 She did it for me, I’ll do it for her.
 I’m going to get her through this and talk her through it.”

-As the miles counted down to the final two of 26.2, Cragg took off with a kick reminiscent of a strong 10K on the track.
+As the miles counted down to the final two of 26.2, Cragg took off with a kick reminiscent of a strong 10,000 meters on the track.
 No one was touching her at this point, and the question dramatically shifted from Who gets third? to Who the heck is getting second?

 “That was the toughest 26.2 ever, it felt so much longer,” said Linden at the post-race press conference.
 “It was an absolute grind out there.
 It was a mental battle when those guys got away.
 You wonder if your tactics are right.
 I had to just let them go and trust in that [race strategy] today.”

-As Cragg ran to a first-place finish and her first Olympic marathon team—she was also the second qualifier of the day behind third-place Jared Ward to pause after crossing the start area, thinking it was the finish line on the repeat-loop course—she threw her visor off her head and broke a tape she’s probably dreamt about for four years.
+As Cragg ran to a first-place finish, she threw her visor off her head and broke a tape she’s dreamed about for four years.
 Linden was 34 seconds behind, pumping her arms into the air as she came down the final 100 meters.
-The roaring, stomping crowd happily obliged with ear-piercing cheers shrieking, “YEAH DESI!”
+The roaring, stomping crowd happily obliged with shrieks, “YEAH DESI!”
 Flanagan finished third, in 2:29:19, punching her fourth Olympic ticket and second in the marathon.
-After visibly struggling over the final 5K, Flanagan collapsed upon crossing, as Amy hurried over to grab her teammate.
+After visibly struggling over the final 5K, Flanagan collapsed upon crossing, as Cragg hurried over to grab her teammate.

 “She put everything out there today.
 She worked so incredibly hard, and she’s helped me so much the past fourth months,” said Cragg on Flanagan’s all-out-there effort.
 “Today was one of the bravest, most courageous runs I’ve ever seen.
 I think she had to focus on every step she was taking to make it to the finish line, and she made it happen.”